-> These 3 steps will easily uncover vulnerable areas of your client’s portfolio.
+These 3 steps will quickly uncover vulnerable areas of your client’s portfolio.

-Once you have discussed each category, discuss any discounts that are currently available to your customer.
+Once you have discussed each category, discuss any discounts currently available to your customer.

-This is probably the most exciting part of a policy review for them, and what will keep them happy.
+This is probably the most exciting part of a policy review for some of your clients.

 Begin with liability insurance and follow the 3 steps described before.